threefoldfoundation/tft-stellar/ThreeBotPackages/unlock-service/readme.md

 # Unlock Service

-Service for storing and retrieving unlock transactions for a stellar wallet.
+JsX Service for storing and retrieving unlock transactions for a stellar wallet.
 To be used as a Threebot package.
 See [https://github.com/threefoldtech/jumpscaleX_threebot](https://github.com/threefoldtech/jumpscaleX_threebot).

 ## Running